Ancient Pyramids in an Icy Landscape: Was There an Ancient Civilization in Antarctica?

 The discovery of these pyramids suggests that Antarctica may have been inhabited by humans sometime in the past 6,000 years.
 It was around this time that man was building pyramids in the Old World.
 Charles Hapgood’s research supports the possible existence of an ancient civilization on a continent which is now covered by ice.

 The Piri Reis map was found in Turkey.
-A Turkish Navy officer sent the map to the U.S. Navy Hydro Graphic Bureau in 1953.
+A Turkish Naval officer sent the map to the U.S. Navy Hydro Graphic Bureau in 1953.
 M.I.
 Walters, the Chief Engineer of the Bureau, sent the map to Arlington H. Mallery to be evaluated.
-Mallery determined that Piri Reis map was completely accurate and may have been copied from a map made 6,000 years ago.
+Mallery determined that the Piri Reis map was completely accurate and may have been copied from a map made 6,000 years ago.

 Map of the world by Ottoman admiral Piri Reis, drawn in 1513. ( Public Domain )

 The Piri Reis map of Antarctica is very accurate.
 Using seismic soundings and sonar, researchers found that underneath the ice-cap the coastlines, mountain ranges, plateaus etc. on the Piri Reis map matched the Queen Maud land in Antarctica.
 Olhmeyer, leader of the British-Swedish expedition to Antarctica wrote Hapgood the following letter: